ibexa/documentation-developer/docs/update_and_migration/from_4.0/to_4.1.md

 in YAML files with shop configuration, under the `parameters` key, make sure that the `ibexa.commerce.site_access.config.eshop.default.catalog_data_provider` parameter is set to `ez5`.

-To use the new product catalog, since the new solution does not support the old price engine out of the box, in your price engine configuration, you must update the following parameters by providing the `Ibexa\\ProductCatalog\\Bridge\\PriceProvider` value in the `ibexa_setting` table,
+To use the new product catalog, since the new solution doesn't support the old price engine out of the box, in your price engine configuration, you must update the following parameters by providing the `Ibexa\\ProductCatalog\\Bridge\\PriceProvider` value in the `ibexa_setting` table,